raspberrypilearning/club-mentoring/en/quiz2/question_1.md

 legend: Question 1 of 3
 ---

-What learning resources should mentors use in a Dojo setting?
+What learning resources should mentors use in a Code Club setting?

 --- choices ---

 - (x)Whatever resources or tools suit the needs of those participating.
+We provide free tools and project resources created specifically for clubs, but you can use others.

   --- feedback ---

-Dojos are hardware and software agnostic.
+Code Clubs are hardware and software agnostic.
 That means young people and volunteers can use whatever resources, tools and programming languages that suit their needs.
 We recommend using freely available resources.

   --- /feedback ---

 - ( )Only resources that they have created themselves.

   --- feedback ---
-Some volunteers like creating resources to use in their Dojo session.
-However there is no onus on volunteers to do this.
-There are lots of freely available resources online, from unplugged activities to hardware emulators to tools to help young people develop coding skills, including on our Projects site.
+Some mentors like creating resources to use in their Code Club sessions.
+However there is no onus on mentors to do this.
+There are lots of freely available resources online, including on our website such as unplugged activities, our Code Editor and guided [projects](https://projects.raspberrypi.org/en){:target="_blank"}.

   --- /feedback ---

-- ( ) They should only use the step-by-step projects on our [Projects website](https://projects.raspberrypi.org/en){:target="_blank"}.
+- ( ) They should only use the step-by-step projects on the Code Club [Projects website](https://projects.raspberrypi.org/en){:target="_blank"}.

   --- feedback ---
-There are over 250 free digital making projects available on our website.
+There are hundreds of free digital making projects available on our website.
 Some of them have been translated into 30 languages.
 However, while everyone is free to use these projects, you can also use other resources that suit your needs.

   --- /feedback ---